Jenny Randles: Personal life

-Randles was born in Bacup, a town in the Borough of Rossendale in Lancashire, England, on October 30, 1951.
+Randles was born in Bacup, a town in the Borough of Rossendale in Lancashire, England, on 30 October 1951.
 She studied chemistry, mathematics, and physics at university.
 She worked as a teacher in Cheshire, but quit to study UFOs.

 She is a post-surgical transgender woman and has written about her experience frequently on Twitter.
 She transitioned in 1973 at age 22 and had gender-affirming surgery in 1976.
-She was going to be outed in 1996 while working on a television production and subsquently revealed her status to her coworkers.
+She was going to be outed in 1996 while working on a television production and subsequently revealed her status to her coworkers.
 She self-describes as a transsexual.